chochain/weForth/README.md

 WebAssembly enpowered eForth on web browsers.
 Is it faster?
 Is it more portable?
 Yes, and Yes.

 Well, on my aged laptop, the impression is pretty exciting!
 It's about 5x faster than pure Javascript implementation on a browser and at 1/2 speed of C/C++ natively compiled code on CPU.
 It was at 1/4 of native a year ago but as Javascript JIT improves, it now runs faster as well.
 Not bad at all!
-On the portability end, though not exactly plug-and-play but some simple alteration turned my C code web-eabled.
-Of course, WASM has not integrated with the front-end well enough, updating DOM is a different feat.
+On the portability end, though not exactly plug-and-play but some simple alteration turned my C code web-enabled.
+Of course, WASM has yet to integrate with the front-end well enough, so updating DOM is a different feat if we want to venture beyond being a terminal app.

 Regardless, it brought me warm smiles seeing eForth run in a browser.
 Better yet, it's straight from C/C++ source code.
 Other popular scripting languages such as Python, Ruby are trending toward WASM/WASI implementation as well.
 However, depending solely on JIT without built-in compiler as Forth does, the interpreter-in-an-interpreter design will likely cap the top-end performance (i.e. stuck at 1/10~1/5 of native, so far).